University of Papua

-The University of Papua (Universitas Papua) is a university in the province of West Papua, Indonesia.
-It has three campuses: Manokwari, Sorong, and Raja Ampat.The university teaches Economics, Forestry, Agriculture and Earth Sciences.
+The University of Papua (Universitas Papua) is a public university in the province of West Papua, Indonesia.
+It has three campuses: Manokwari, Sorong, and Raja Ampat.
+The university teaches Economics, Forestry, Agriculture, and Earth Sciences.
+In July 2023, UNIPA signed a Memorandum of Understanding with UKI Jakarta to enhance cooperation in higher education.
+This partnership focuses on joint degree programs, student and faculty exchanges, and collaborative research, aiming to support Indonesia's "Merdeka Belajar Kampus Merdeka" (Independent Campus Learning) policy.

 History

 The university was founded on November 3, 2000.
 Previously, it was part of the Faculty of Agriculture of Cendrawasih University, based in Jayapura.

 Faculties

 The university consists of 13 faculties: